Featured

 First, Costco is down $44.79 over the last ten trading days.
 The company sells food and everyone needs to eat.
 The chart looks like it might now want to rebound.
 Down $44.79, it's crazy that it could sell off that much in such a relatively short period of time.
 What about other stocks in this price range like Netflix?
 Well the Netflix stock is priced at even a higher level.
 It's at $1,257.00 today and yesterday afternoon it was at $1,213.00.
 Yes, today it was up $31.30!.
 My point is high priced stocks can make big moves and that's what makes Call and Put options on stocks like this so potentially rewarding.
 Most people would never consider trading in Costco options.
 I get that.
 More on that later.
 Now back to Costco doing so poorly as of late.

 It's now Thursday morning before the markets are open and here is a look at it's "at-money" Calls and Puts.
 Notice the light volume of the "open interest'.
 The two numbers reported here are 480 and 358.
-When you factor in that most traders doing this do 5, 10 or 25 contracts at in each ticket. this tells us that there is really no one on the planet wllling to trade options in this space.
+When you factor in that most traders doing this trade 5, 10 or 25 contracts at a time.
+What this really tells us is that there is really no one on the planet willing to trade options in this space.
 Also factor in that each and everyone of these traders have a different slant on what is happening and a different style of trading.
-At this stage of the game as I will soon show you it often just becomes an exercise of watching the charts.
+At this stage of the game as I will soon show you it often just becomes an exercise of just watching the charts.

 Now here is it's five day chart.

 Shown above is how the Calls traded upwards after the opening.
 Up was the way to play it.
 What happened during the second half of the day?
-The Calls went up 50% and the Puts went down 50%
+Well when it was all over the Calls were up 50% and the Puts where down 50%

 It's up over $4.00 in the first two minutes of trading.